bscotch/stitch/packages/vscode/README.md

 You're also welcome to report issues and make feature requests, but keep in mind that we're focusing our limited time on features that we need for our own projects.

+## 🤔 Why tho?

+We've used GameMaker for the entire 10+ year history of our studio.
+While the GameMaker IDE has been rapidly improving, VSCode is able to improve even faster due to its enormous community, stellar extension APIs, and use of accessible web technologies.

+Once we got the chance to use GitHub Copilot for other projects, we wanted to be able to use it while working on our games.
+This extension is an effort to implement enough GameMaker code editing features that we can do most of our game programming in it, and thus leverage new tools like Copilot.

 ## 💡 Features

 ### 🤖 Intellisense